TidyMaze/QuickOMDB/README.md

 # QuickOMDB

+This is a simple android project to query and display movies from OMDB.

-Fait par Yann ROLLAND FIL A3
+Author : Yann ROLLAND FIL A3